cmci/HTManalysisCourse/CentreCourseProtocol.md

 Dapi signal is used for locating individual cells and marking them.
 VSVG signal tells us where the VSVG protein is located within the cell.
 When they are at the Golgi, they are concentrated close to the nucleus.
 When they are in ER and the plasma membrane, they are evenly distributed within the cell.
 To check the VSVG protein specifically localized to the plasma membrane, the third image from immunostaining of the VSVG protein is used: the signal only appears when the protein is exposed to the extracellular space.

-###Prescreening
+###Pre-screening

 There are bad images just because of simple failures during acquisition, such as

 - out of focus
 - over exposure

-We exclude these images by prescreening images.
+We exclude these images by pre-screening images.
 Standard deviation of pixel intensity in each image is measured, and those with extreme values will be excluded from the analysis.
 For this, a black list of file names which will be used in the main analysis is created.

 We probably will not explain this part in detail, just show you how it was done.